 Whether it’s a puddle or a swift-flowing stream you find, you should never assume the water that is tempting your parched lips is anything less than a bacterial breeding ground.
 A bad case of diarrhea or vomiting will only decrease your chances of survival.
 So, how are you going to turn that tempting and dangerous water into purified, drinkable, thirst-quenching hydration?
 Whether or not you’ve come prepared, there is a way how to purify water.
 We’ll talk about 5 of them in this article.
 Check out the list below and drink safely.

 Method #1: Boiling

 The simplest way to purify water in the wild is to boil it.
 To do this, you’ll need (I bet you can guess) a container and fire.
 To actually purify the water, you’ll need to let it boil steadily for 10 minutes.
 Some say 1 minute is fine while others recommend a minimum of 7 minutes.
 In my honest and very frank opinion, the longer you boil that water, the “deader” those nasty little sickness-inducing microorganisms will be.
 Remember, the last thing you want to happen to you in a survival situation is to get sick.
 Don’t forget: the higher the altitude, the longer the boiling time.
-Biolite happens to have this really awesome kettle that not only boils your water but also charges your electronics, check it out here.
+The Biolite happens to have this really awesome kettle that not only boils your water but also charges your electronics.
+Buy yours here!